JujuAdams/Scribble/9.0/font-outlines-and-shadows.md

 |--------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |`colour`|integer or string|Basic text colour as either:<br>- standard GameMaker 24-bit BGR format<br>- name of a GameMaker colour constant<br>- name of a colour added to `__scribble_config_colours()`<br>- name of a colour added by calling `scribble_color_set()`|

-This function adds a coloured outline around your text.
-Setting the thickness to `0` will prevent the outline from being drawn at all.
-The coloured outline will not be colourised or tinted due to the use of other functionality.

-To disable the outline for a text element, use `undefined` for the outline colour.
+Sets the colour for a baked outline.
+To disable the outline effect, use `undefined` for the outline colour.

 &nbsp;